Quench the thirst

 Axe throwing seemed like the perfect way to bring a lot more fun to the area.
 What’s not to like about family, friends, a BYOB venue, and weapons?
 Just take the American tradition of woodsmanship and combine it with modernity of urban life and you end up with Split Pine.
 The best place to come, spend a few hours with friends, have some friendly competition, and hurl a few axes for fun.

-Together it feels like we can accomplish anything.
+Together we can accomplish anything.

 The Garcia Grind